 Natural gas is the main fuel used in Yara.
-The share of natural gas increased to 86% from 78% in 2011.
-Increase of ammonia production in natural gas based plants impacted this, as well as the investment to convert Yara’s largest European ammonia plant in Brunsbüttel, Germany, to use natural gas as feedstock.
+The share of natural gas continued to increase, and was 89% in 2013 compared to 86% the previous year.
+Increase of ammonia production in natural gas based plants impacted this, as well as the investment to convert Yara's largest European ammonia plant in Brunsbüttel, Germany, to use natural gas as feedstock.

 EN4 - Indirect energy consumption/export (import/export of electricity, steam, heat to/from the site)

-In 2012, Yara used ca. 10.4 million GJ of energy as net import/export of electricity, steam and heat.
-On the other hand, Yara exported 2.74 million GJ of surplus heat, steam and electricity from the plants.
+In 2013, Yara used ca. 11.5 million GJ of energy as net import/export of electricity, steam and heat.
+On the other hand, Yara exported 2.5 million GJ of surplus heat, steam and electricity from its plants.

 EN5 - Energy saved due to conservation and energy efficiency improvements

 Investments in ammonia plants are ongoing, including contributions to improve energy efficiency.
 Yara's largest European ammonia plant in Brunsbüttel, Germany, has been converted to use natural gas as feedstock in addition to oil.

 Certification to the ISO 50001 standard on energy management is ongoing.
 Energy consumption is assessed as a part of plants' environmental management systems.
 Yara has nominated Energy Hunters at production units to define activities for reducing energy consumption.
 A number of projects have been initiated, some with governmental support, e.g. by the Norwegian public enterprise ENOVA in Yara Porsgrunn.

 EN6 - Initiatives to provide energy-efficient or renewable-energy-based products and services, and reductions in energy requirements as a result

 Yara's products are fertilizers and chemicals which are fully consumed in final use.
 Energy consumption in the use phase of products is not a relevant topic.